How to Integrate PTZ Cameras into your Live Setup

 Choosing your PTZ Camera(s)

 The main thing to consider is what type of video signal you will want to use, which will often times determine the cost of the PTZ camera.
-The standard video options are SDI, HDMI/DVI, and composite video – SDI being the best video quality, and usually most expensive option.
+The standard video options are SDI and HDMI – SDI being the best video quality, and usually most expensive option.

 Another thing to consider with regards to video quality is the length of the cabling.
 HDMI, although a cheaper alternative to SDI, tends to require shorter runs so you do not run into decreased video quality.